Collinbrown95/process-geds-data/README.md

 # process-geds-data
 > This repository runs a scheduled job that fetches the [Government of Canada Employee Contact Information (GEDS)](https://open.canada.ca/data/en/dataset/8ec4a9df-b76b-4a67-8f93-cdbc2e040098) dataset that is made available under the [Open Government License - Canada](https://open.canada.ca/en/open-government-licence-canada).
 The data produced by the scripts in this repository are used in a REST API which can be found [here](), and an instance of Elastic Search.
 These services then provide data to a front-end that shows a searchable interactive organizational chart, which can be found [here](https://github.com/Collinbrown95/react-hooks-d3/tree/code-refactoring).

+> TODO:
+> 1. Make org chart write "children" keys instead of "_children" keys by default, so that the front end does not need to unhide and rehide during d3 indexing.
+> 2. Create separate indices in elastic search for french/english fields (will likely want to search them differently).
+> 3. Check how the organization name column is being compared with the organization path column.
+Some typos/casing/spacing errors cause a failure to identify a search path.

 ## Data
 The data produced by the scripts in this repository can be broken into two types: flat and hierarchical.
 Flat data are written into the SQL tables described below.